jacobwang7/CS2-Problem-Set-2/README.md

    This does not spark joy.
    ```

-For this problem you'll need to figure out how to do two things: (1) to convert a string representation of an integer such as `"343"` to an actual `int` `343`, and (2) to call the `System.out.println` function repeatedly.
-For the former, take a stroll through [the documentation for Java's built-in `Integer` class](https://docs.oracle.com/javase/8/docs/api/?java/lang/Integer.html) to see if there are any pre-defined library functions that might convert a string such as `"343"` to an integer `343`.
-For the latter, refer to the class notes on for-loops in Java, look at the text book appendix on Java, or simply Google around a bit for information on Java for-loops, which are a bit different from `for` statements in Python.
+For this problem you'll need use wht you've learned so far and you'll have to figure out how to call the `System.out.println` function repeatedly.
+Refer to the class notes on for-loops in Java, look at the text book appendix on Java, or simply Google around a bit for information on Java for-loops, which are a bit different from `for` statements in Python (and probably Ocaml, too).

 ---